 Council is the highest decision-making body in the Faculty, with the power and duty to approve academic policy, principles and priorities, to establish the general direction of the Faculty’s teaching and research activities, and to serve as an advisory body to the University administration and other bodies, internal and external to the University.
 There are currently spaces for 14 alumni representatives on Council for the 2017-2018 academic year.

 The deadline to submit nominations is August 31, 2017.

 The following committees are not currently accepting applications:

 The Community Affairs and Gender Issues Committee seeks to improve and to recommend on strategies related to student recruitment and outreach and quality of life within the Faculty community, including such matters as the student experience, gender issues, diversity, safety and security, and personal conduct.

 Scholarships and Awards Committee

 The Scholarships and Awards Committee administers the undergraduate academic awards and grants under the jurisdiction of the Faculty of Applied Science & Engineering.
-The committee also reviews policy related to any academic awards under the jurisdiction of the Faculty of Applied Science and Engineering, including recommendation of the terms for any new award.
+The committee also reviews policy related to any academic awards under the jurisdiction of the Faculty of Applied Science and Engineering, including the recommendation of the terms for any new award.